 Alexander Dorsey

-Alexander Dorsey said he was free—that he had always been free, born and raised near Leonardstown in Saint Mary’s County.
+Arrested as a supposed fugitive from slavery in February of 1845, Alexander Dorsey insisted that he was free—that he had always been free, born and raised near Leonardstown in Saint Mary’s County.
 Most likely he was telling the truth: Baltimore city directories, which did not list enslaved individuals, include entries for an Alexander Dorsey, sawyer, for 1842 and 1845.
 He lived at 42 N. Sharp Street in Baltimore’s Inner Harbor neighborhood.

 But Jacob Beckley was a Justice of the Peace, and Jacob Beckley didn’t believe Alexander Dorsey was free.
 He said Dorsey was a runaway slave, and he dragged him to jail.